Countably compact extensions and cardinal characteristics of the continuum: Embedding theorems

 Similarly as in the proof of Theorem~\ref{mainr} it can be checked that the space $Y_{\mathfrak{c}}$ is Hausdorff, zero-dimensional, first-countable, countably compact and contains $X$ as a dense subspace. \end{proof}

 Let $D$ be a subset of a set $S$.
 An {\em expansion} of $D$ is a family $\{A_d : d \in D\}$ of subsets of $S$ such that $d \in A_d$ and $A_d \cap D = \{d\}$ for all $d \in D$.
-A topological space $X$ satisfies (or has) {\em Property D} if every countable closed discrete subspace $D \subset X$ has an expansion to a discrete collection of open sets.
+A family $U$ of subsets of a space $X$ is called {\em discrete} if every point of $X$ has an open neighborhood intersecting at most one element of $U$.
+A topological space $X$ satisfies (or has) {\em Property D} if every countable closed discrete subspace $D \subset X$ has an expansion to a discrete family of open sets.
 A space $X$ is called {\em pseudonormal} if, whenever $F_0$ and $F_1$ are disjoint closed sets, one of which is countable, there are disjoint open sets $U_0$ and $U_1$ containing $F_0$ and $F_1$ respectively.
 We will also need the following facts proved in~\cite[Proposition 3.6]{Ny1} and~\cite[Theorem 3.7]{Ny1}, respectively.

 \begin{proposition}[{Nyikos}] Every pseudonormal space $X$ has property D. \end{proposition}

 \begin{proposition}[{Nyikos}] Every first-countable regular space of Lindel\"of number $<\mathfrak b$ is pseudonormal. \end{proposition}